-2 Data preparation
+3 Data preparation

 Epiregulon operates on the SingleCellExperiment class.
 We assume that gene expression, chromatin accessibility and dimension reduction have been obtained by users’ favorite packages prior to the use of Epiregulon.
-This chapter provides instructions on how to convert gene expression matrix and peak matrix into SingleCellExperiment objects from other formats including ArchR project, Seurat objects, AnnData and 10x genomics output.
+This chapter provides instructions on how to convert gene expression matrix and peak matrix into SingleCellExperiment objects from other formats including ArchR projects, Seurat objects, AnnData and 10x genomics output.
 The first section provides a quick primer on the components of a SingleCellExperiment object necessary to run Epiregulon.
-It is thus recommended for all users to go through it.
+It is recommended for all users to go through it.

-2.1 Constructing a SingleCellExperiment object
+3.1 Construct a SingleCellExperiment object

 library(SingleCellExperiment)